Deep Hand

 Project details

-The world around us is shaped to be operated by hands: our homes, our workplaces, the means of everyday transportation, etc. For this reason, the loss of the upper limb leads to a severe impairment to daily-living functionality, as well as to psychological damage.
+The world around us is shaped to be operated by hands: our homes, our workplaces, the means of everyday transportation, etc. For this reason, the loss of an upper limb leads to severe impairment in daily living functionality as well as psychological damage.
 Such a loss is irreversible.
-Living without a hand or arm irreparably changes the habits, the looks and the affective interaction of the amputee, causing physical disability and often social rejection and depression.
-The amputee needs a lifelong assistive device, which should become a symbiotic companion of everyday living.
-With this demand, there is an increased interest in the robotic prosthesis, which can not only provide dexterous actions but also detect the intents of the amputee reliably.
+Living without a hand or arm irreparably changes the habits, appearance, and affective interactions of the amputee, causing physical disability and often leading to social rejection and depression.
+The amputee needs a lifelong assistive device, which should become a symbiotic companion to everyday living.
+With this demand, there is an increased interest in robotic prostheses, which can not only provide dexterous actions but also reliably detect the intentions of the amputee.

-To read the intent of the amputee more precisely, the DeepHand project aims to introduce various sensing approaches, including detecting the surface muscle activities by using sEMG, tactile sensor and detecting deep muscle activities by using EIT and A-mode ultrasound scanning.
+Presently, most robotic prosthetic hands are based on surface EMG technology.
+These signals usually change according to environmental and bodily conditions, which can be disruptive and lead to unreliable control.
+To read the intent of the amputee more precisely, the DeepHand project aims to introduce various sensing approaches, including detecting surface muscle activities by using sEMG, a tactile sensor, and detecting deep muscle activities by using EIT and ultrasound scanning.

 Back to the list of projects